Get alerts of updates about «Organised leisure activities»

 - Participants should be encouraged not to show up before the planned start-up time and to leave the venue at the end of the activity to avoid gatherings in too large groups.

-- For all age groups, a group size of up to 30 people is recommended indoors and up to 40 people outdoors.
+- For adults, a group size of up to 30 people is recommended indoors and up to 40 people outdoors.

 - It is recommended to practise or gather in regular groups.